StatCan/cae-eac/docs/en/ExtPortal.md

 1. Login into the Data Analytics Services (DAS) Portal.
 2. Login into your [Virtual Machines](ExtVirtualMachines.md)

+Note: For all the servcies listed below, they will only work from your Virtual Machine.

 ### Azure Synapse
-1. From your virtual machines you can click the Azure Synpase URL to access Azure Synapse.
+1. From your virtual machine you can login to the DaaaS portal to access the Azure Synpase URL.

+2. From your virtual machine you can login to the following url:

 ### Azure Blob Storage
 Please see the [Storage](ExtStorage.md) for more information on how to access storage.